Baak (Assamese folklore): Powers and habits

 Baaks are not always described to be murderous however.
 Many a times, benign baaks simply possess victims or play tricks with them, particularly with children.

 Sometimes, baak is described as carrying a pouch that contains its powers.
 The baak's life depends on it and taking possession of it can make one its master.
-However, Benudhar Rajkhowa in his classic "Assamese demonology" assigns these attributes to the dot and not the baak.
+However, Benudhar Rajkhowa in his classic "Assamese demonology" assigns these attributes to the doit and not the baak.